diku-dk/futhark-book/language.rst

 Simple Expressions
 ~~~~~~~~~~~~~~~~~~

-The Futhark expression syntax is mostly conventional ML-derived syntax,
+The Futhark expression syntax is mostly conventional ML-derived
-and supports the usual binary and unary operators, with few surprises.
+syntax, and supports the usual binary and unary operators, with few
-Futhark does not have syntactically significant indentation, so feel
+surprises.
+Futhark does not have syntactically significant
-free to put whitespace whenever you like.
-This section will not try to
+indentation, so feel free to put whitespace whenever you like.
+This
-cover the entire Futhark expression language in complete detail.
-See the
+section will not try to cover the entire Futhark expression language
-reference manual at http://futhark.readthedocs.io for a comprehensive
+in complete detail.
+See the `reference manual
-treatment.
+<http://futhark.readthedocs.io>`_ for a comprehensive treatment.

 Function application is via juxtaposition.
 For example, to apply a
 function ``f`` to a constant argument, we write: